mysterio42/Custom-KNeighborsClassifier/README.md

 # Docker for the model

+## Build the Docker image

-You can build Docker image by following:
+You can build docker image by following:

 ```shell
 docker-compose build